-The Dairy Woman of the Year 2018 title will be awarded at the national conference in Rotorua on the 22nd March 2018.
-Finalists will be individually interviewed on 20th February 2018 in Auckland to ascertain a winner followed by Media training and filming on the 21st February in Auckland.
+The Fonterra Dairy Woman of the Year 2019 title will be awarded at the national conference in Christchurch on 1 May 2019.
+Finalists will be individually interviewed on 15 April 2019 in Auckland to ascertain a winner followed by media training and filming.

 The judging panel will give consideration to the following qualities when awarding the Fonterra Dairy Woman of the Year title: